the-teachingRSE-project/competencies/competencies.md

 This definition is broader than in [@FAIR4RS] and is the outcome of a recent discussion in [@Gruenpeter2021].

-Using this, Research Software Engineers are now people that create or improve research software and/or the structures that the software interacts with in the computational ecosystem of a research domain.
+Using this, Research Software Engineers are now people who create or improve research software and/or the structures that the software interacts with in the computational ecosystem of a research domain.
 They are highly skilled team members who can also conduct their own research as part of their role.